ES EN

 If you have experiences you think might be synesthesia, this is a simple way of finding out whether they are or not, and if so what type.
 (You can also just use it as a general way of finding out what types of synesthesia there are, or as a route to the pages on the various types.)

-If more than one answer is right for you, click the most prominent one.
-You can always go back and click the other answer if you need to.
+If more than one answer is right for you, you probably have (or are looking for) more than one type of synesthesia, so decide which one you would like to find out about first and follow that route.
+You can then go back and click the other answer if you want to.

 Go to the start of the Synesthesia Finder